nsnam/ns-3-dev-git/src/stats/doc/probe.rst

 existing |ns3| models.
 Note that in order to be able to use the DoubleProbe in this example like this, 2 things were necessary:

 1. the stats module header file was included in the example .cc file
-2. the example was made dependent on the stats module in its wscript file.
+2. the example was made dependent on the stats module in its CMakeLists.txt file.

 Analogous things need to be done in order to add other Probes in other places in the |ns3| code base.